12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Insider tip: The Blak Markets, which sell fabulous indigenous goods, are held at La Perouse regularly.
 Check the dates here.

-Cape Bailey Track
+Cape Bailey Track (6km)

-If you’re serious about whale watching, this is your walk.
-The Cape Bailey Track in Kamay Botany Bay National Park at Kurnell offers the best land-based whale watching opportunities in Sydney.
+Where’s the best land‑based whale watching in Sydney?
+If you are serious about whale watching, this is your walk.
+The Kamay Botany Bay National Park at Kurnell offers some of the best land‑based whale‑watching opportunities in Sydney.
 This 6km track takes you from Cape Solander to the historic Cape Bailey Lighthouse, following the same clifftop route that migrating whales use as their highway between feeding and breeding grounds.

 What makes Cape Bailey special for whale watchers?